i-am-yohan/explainable_credit_scoring/README.md

 ```
 mkdir Kaggle_Submissions
 ```
 Given that the dataset used here is a kaggle dataset, in order to analyse the competition score, a dataset of predictions must be submitted to Kaggle in CSV format.
 The CSVs resulting from each model will be stored in the created sub-folder and will be submitted to Kaggle later in the process.
-The CSVs are created in each of the model build process.
+The CSVs are created in each of the model build processes.

 ### 2.2 Install python requirements
 The following command installs all of the Python packages required for the project.